LukeDowell/flash-chords/README.md

 For rendering notes off staff, I don't think that will be too hard either.
 I'm wondering if the dash through a floating note could just be some inline css...

+**5/09/2022**

+I've started adding key information, started with C major and started working my way around the circle and ran into Fm7b5.
+I have just realized I haven't finished my chord implementation, and that my current structure doesn't fit very elegantly into it.

+The quick and dirty way will be to just add "Half-Dimished" as a seventh quality type and then ignore whatever value "quality" has on a given chord, but that feels kind of lame.
+I wonder if it would be better to build my data structure around the idea of a first, third, fifth, seventh, and so on.
+Does that make it harder to calculate semitones?
+It certainly seems to mirror the domain language better than just considering major/minor triad + some kind of seventh quality...the thing holding me back at the moment is that I anticipate it will be sort of annoying.

+I suppose I could think of it as having a diminished triad with a major seventh on top but, as far as I know, that isn't how musicians would talk about a half diminished seventh.

+Also, side thought, my test suite is getting sort of unwieldy.
+I started with parameterized tests that I simply add to whenever I come across a bug.
+That strategy has worked alright, but I think my library is getting to the point where I'd like to be able to assert across all diatonic sevenths for all keys, and perhaps all modes of those keys as well.